-The subject pond and non-RPW tributary does not have a significant nexus to downstream TNW.
+The subject wetland and non-RPW tributary does not have a significant nexus to downstream TNW.

-Subject reach and drainage basin includes the three ponds, two delineated wetlands, and two unnamed tributaries (ditches/pipes).
+Subject reach and drainage basin includes one delineated wetlands and an unnamed tributary consisting of ditches and pipes and a natural channel at the lower end.
 National Wetland Inventory mapping shows one wetland in the subject drainage basin.
-A site delineation and NWI map polygons indicates a total 0.64 acres of PEM wetlands, 2.50 acres of PFO/PSS wetlands, and 2.11 acres of PABH wetlands (ponds).
+The site delineation and the NWI map polygon indicates a total 1.13 acres of PEM wetlands.